kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 * Fix: Customizer - Resolved an issue wherein the Astra customizer panels would get an additional spacing when Spectra is active.
 * Fix: Buttons - Resolved an issue wherein the core buttons block could not be transformed to a Spectra buttons block.
 * Fix: Editor - Resolved an issue wherein tooltips would be spaced incorrectly in the block settings panels.

-= 2.16.3 - Saturday, 2nd November 2024 =
-* This update addressed a security bug.
-Props to zer0gh0st (D.Sim) for privately reporting it to our team.
-Please make sure you are using the latest version on your website.

-= 2.16.2 - Wednesday, 23rd October 2024 =
-* Updated the AI Assistant and Design Kit Libraries.

-= 2.16.1 - Friday, 11th October 2024 =
-* Fix: Admin - Resolved an issue wherein notices would be hidden on admin screens other than the popup builder screen.
-* Fix: Design Library - Added a cleanup for any temporary `ast-block-template_data` autoload options that remained in the database.

-= 2.16.0 - Wednesday, 9th October 2024 =
-* Improvement: Tabs - Enhanced accessibility in the tabs and improved the content accessibility.
-* Improvement: Global - Added a placeholder for inherited values in all spacing controls.
-* Fix: Container - Resolved an issue wherein the sticky container would not work as expected with the image gallery of the carousel type.
-* Fix: Container - Resolved an issue wherein sticky containers would not work as intended when margins were set for them.
-* Fix: Buttons - Resolved an issue wherein the button sizes would not work as expected in the editor responsive views.
-* Fix: Global - Resolved an issue wherein assets would not load for custom taxonomy templates when using Full Site Editing.
-* Fix: Global - Resolved an issue wherein the CSS would not load for Spectra blocks in custom templates for specific products using Full Site Editing.

-= 2.15.3 - Wednesday, 18th September 2024 =
-* Fix: Global - Resolved an issue causing the editor to freeze when the Info box and Separator blocks were used in the sync pattern.
-* Fix: Global - Resolved an issue wherein the Design Library would alter the appearance List and Heading blocks in the editor.

 The full changelog is available [here](https://wpspectra.com/whats-new/).